Defining the Evaluation Scope and Risk Tier

 To effectively evaluate an AI vendor, it's necessary to establish a production-like evaluation harness.
 This harness should accurately measure performance metrics and thoroughly document every configuration for the purpose of auditability and reproducibility.

 Incorporating automated testing into the evaluation process can facilitate streamlined iterations and accommodate new scenarios as they arise.
-It's also advisable to set explicit acceptance thresholds for both accuracy and performance to ensure that the evaluation aligns with operational requirements.
+Set explicit acceptance thresholds for both accuracy and performance to ensure the evaluation aligns with operational requirements.

 Selecting and Running Meaningful Capability Benchmarks

-Additionally, vendors should be required to include these benchmarking results in their proof packages, which can reinforce contractual arrangements and offer greater assurance regarding their performance and risk management practices.
+Additionally, vendors should be required to include benchmarking results in their proof packages, which reinforces contractual arrangements and offers greater assurance regarding performance and risk management practices.

 Assessing Safety, Bias, and Robustness

 To ensure that an AI vendor's system is reliable and fair, it's important to implement a structured evaluation process.
-This involves demanding rigorous safety testing, which includes a requirement for the vendor to provide results from jailbreak and harmful content assessments.
-These assessments are essential for understanding the vulnerabilities of AI systems.
+This involves demanding rigorous safety testing, including requiring the vendor to provide results from jailbreak and harmful content assessments.

-Robustness should be evaluated through tests assessing noise sensitivity and varying contextual inputs, which can help confirm that the AI system performs consistently under different conditions.
+Robustness should be evaluated through tests assessing noise sensitivity and varying contextual inputs, confirming the AI system performs consistently under different conditions.

 Testing Operational Performance and Cost Efficiency